Severance Packages & Pay

 While there is a general rule of thumb under the common law that reasonable notice for terminated employees is one month of notice for every year of employment, reasonable notice becomes a more fact intensive analysis when dealing with terminated executives, especially if they had short service within a company.
 The Ontario Court of Appeal decision of Love v.
 Acuity Investment Management Inc. reveals some important considerations.

-The Plaintiff was a senior VP and shareholder with the Defendant.
-The shareholder agreement indicated that if the Plaintiff was to be “dismissed without cause”, the Defendant would repurchase the Plaintiff’s shares at the value and date in which the Plaintiff “ceased to be an employee”.
+Plaintiff’s shares at the value and date in which the Plaintiff “ceased to be an employee”.
 The Plaintiff was dismissed without cause after only 2.53 years of service and the Defendant offered a three-month termination package in line with the “rule of thumb”.
 Litigation proceeded.

 The trial judge determined that the Plaintiff was entitled to five months’ notice and that he was able to hold his shares until the end of the notice period.